joshb/joshb.github.io/articles/triangle_rasterization/index.md

     Color colordiff = span.Color2 - span.Color1;
 ```

-    <p>Next, we initialize a factor for interpolating the color between the beginning and end of the span, and calculate a step value for incrementing the factor each time the loop runs:</p>
+Next, we initialize a factor for interpolating the color between the beginning and end of the span, and calculate a step value for incrementing the factor each time the loop runs:

 ```c++
 ​    float factor = 0.0f;
     float factorStep = 1.0f / (float)xdiff;
 ```

-    <p>Finally, we loop through each x position in the span and set pixels using the y value passed to this function and a calculated color value:</p>
+Finally, we loop through each x position in the span and set pixels using the y value passed to this function and a calculated color value:

 ```c++
 ​    // draw each pixel in the span